sajanssens/jpademo/jpa-best-practices/README.md

-These short demo's describe best practises to map entities with JPA, considering performance and data model consistency.
+These short demo's describe best practices to map entities with JPA, considering performance and data model consistency.

 #### Points to consider